 - What adjustments, if any, should be made to the current year's budget?

 - What adjustments, if any, should be made to budgets in future years?

 - What changes, if any, should be implemented to improve performance?

-You might also consider adjusting the current year’s budget at various intervals throughout the year.
-Many businesses will re-evaluate their budgets halfway through the year.
-This way they can assess the actual results for the first half of the year and adjust the budget for the second half of the year so that the budget more accurately represents real expectations.
+You might consider adjusting the current year’s budget at various intervals throughout the year.
+Many businesses re-evaluate their budgets halfway through the year.
+This way they can assess the actual results so far and adjust the budget to more accurately represent real expectations.

 Stop and Think

-Carol Frank, founder of Avian Adventures in Dallas, Texas, a company that creates a premium quality line of bird cages, and author of the book Do As I Say Not As I Did!: Gaining Wisdom in Business Through the Mistakes of Highly Successful People, hosts a quarterly retreat for all her management team members.
-At this function, the team reviews budget variances between estimated amounts and the actual quarterly figures.
-Based on this analysis, together the team reviews and adjusts the budget for the rest of the year, making it a useful budget.
+Carol Frank, author of the book Do As I Say Not As I Did!, hosts a quarterly retreat for her management team at Avian Adventures, a Dallas company that creates premium bird cages.
+At the retreat, the team reviews budget variances between estimated amounts and actual quarterly figures.
+Based on this analysis, the team reviews and adjusts the budget for the rest of the year.